 The Northern Ireland Courts and Tribunals Service, an agency of Northern Ireland’s Department of Justice, administers the courts of Northern Ireland, comprising the Supreme Court, the county courts, magistrates’ courts, coroners’ courts, and certain tribunals.
 Information and documents on the site include: court and tribunal addresses; court lists; reports; consultation papers; information leaflets; press releases; recent legislation relating to the courts (eg court rules); and selected full text judgments 1999 onwards.

-This comprehensive site for restitution law resources is produced by Professor Steve Hedley of University College Cork.
+This comprehensive site for restitution law resources was produced by Professor Steve Hedley of University College Cork.
 It has full text judgments in restitution cases from England and Wales from 1990 – 2010, some as links to other sites and others as documents on the site.
 There are also links to cases and legislation from many other jurisdictions, links to journal articles and abstracts, links to blog posts, and a general introduction to the subject.
 Note: as from October 2011 the site has not been updated.

 Rightsnet is maintained by the charity Lasa (Lasa Charity UK Limited).
 It provides information, advice and news on social welfare law in the UK, principally through its news and caselaw subscription service.
 The freely accessible Resources section however contains links to key online sources for legislation, official guidance, manuals, case law, forms and calculators.
 Of particular note amongst the case law links is a “Commissioners decisions archive” of almost 5000 decisions in pdf format, from the late 1940s onwards, which are mostly unavailable elsewhere online.
 They include decisions formerly available from Commissioner Howell’s web site, the Office of the Social Security Commissioners’ archive, and the Child Poverty Action Group.